ChristianTJ2000/ChristianTJ2000.github.io/README.md

 **Tools:** Python, SQL, Tableau, PowerBI, Excel, Google Analytics, Google Ads, Google Tag Manager

 ## About Me
 Hello, I'm Christian Jackson, a Master of Business Analytics student at the University of Iowa.
 Before pursuing graduate school, I was a Marketing Analyst for a web development company in Ames, IA.
 My role in data-driven consulting and user analytics set me up well to take this next step in my professional career.
+Outside of the office and the classroom, I enjoy long-distance running, cooking, and exploring local restaurants.

 ## Teaching Assistant Role
 As a Graduate Teaching Assistant in the Marketing Department, I have the privilege of assisting with the MKTG3100 Marketing Research course.
 In this role, I facilitate weekly discussion sessions for 96 students.
 Discussions involve key marketing research concepts which include but are not limited to Multivariate Analysis, Data Sampling, Data Collection, and Research Methodologies.